Online Session Locator

 1. Mr. Siqing Wei

 Siqing Wei received B.S. and M.S. in Electrical Engineering from Purdue University.
-He is a 4th-year Ph.D. student in the Engineering Education program at Purdue University.
+He is a Ph.D.
+Candidate in the Engineering Education program as a triple boiler.
 His research interests span on three major research topics, which are teamwork, cultural diversity, and international student experiences.
-As a research assistant, he investigates how the cultural diversity of team members impacts team dynamics and outcomes, particularly for international students.
-He aims to help students improve intercultural competency and teamwork competency through interventions, counseling, pedagogy, an ... (continued)
+As a research assistant, he investigates how the cultural diversity of team members impacts the team dynamics and outcomes, particularly for international students.
+He aims to help students improve intercultural competency and teamwork competency by interventions, counseling, pedagogy, and tool sel ... (continued)

 2. Ms. Tiantian Li